saigontrade88/Algo_Coursera_Princeton/Coursera_Algorithm_Princeton/README.md

 __Performance requirements.__
 The constructor should take time proportional to n2; all methods should take constant time plus a constant number of calls to the union–find methods union(), find(), connected(), and count().

+For more informations, check [the official assignment description][1].

 ## Programming Assignment 2: Deques and Randomized Queues

 ### Write a generic data type for a deque and a randomized queue.
 The goal of this assignment is to implement elementary data structures using arrays and linked lists, and to introduce you to generics and iterators.